EXCLUSIVE-Risking Beijing's ire, Vietnam begins dredging on South China Sea reef

 China has not commented publicly on the work at North Island and the foreign ministry did not respond to requests for comment.

-(Additional reporting by Martin Petty in Hanoi, Ben Blanchard in Beijing and David Brunnstrom in Washington; Editing by Alex Richardson and Leslie Adler)
+(Additional reporting by Martin Petty and Ben Blanchard; Editing by Alex Richardson)

 * Refinery's fuel production at least 50 pct capacity -trade